 Your information may be disclosed to the following:

-- Data processors.
+- Service providers.
 We use a number of other organisations who carry out work on our behalf to help us provide our products and services.
 We ensure any third parties we may share your data with have at least the same privacy and security standards as ourselves and will only use your information for the specific reasons we ask them to.

 - Credit reference agencies.
 For example they may supply anti-fraud and credit-insight information to us.